Planning a round GB trip

 This is partly an overview page with links to more detailed advice either to relevant blog posts or pages.

 For detailed guidance I recommend Sam Steele's UK and Ireland Circumnavigators guide (Steele, 2011) together with the appropriate pilots (see Charts and Guides).
-She did most of the trip two handed with some legs more fully crewed so I will expand a little to cover single handed / smaller boat issues, and add a few thoughts based on my 2020 clockwise and 2021 anticlockwise circumnavigations and trips to the Scottish Islands in 2022 & 2023.
+She did most of the trip two handed with some legs more fully crewed so I will expand a little to cover single handed / smaller boat issues, and add a few thoughts based on my 2020 clockwise and 2021 anticlockwise circumnavigations and trips to the Scottish Islands in 2022 & 2023 and to Orkney via Cape Wrath in 2024.

 My preferred time to start is early in the season, typically April hoping for the best weather but because of covid-19 my 2020 trip started in July.
 With poor weather and restricted time it was rather rushed with "only" 32 days at sea.
 I skipped many planned stops because the weather was just too miserable to make it worth while, otherwise the legs sailed were surprisingly close to those planned except that I went up the east coast of Ireland rather than the west coast of England and Wales.